gigernau/PCAHyperspectralClassifier/README.md

 ## DATASET
 Several public hyperspectral datasets are available at [UPV/EHU](https://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes) wiki.
-For the testing of this code we used the following public datasets:
+For the testing of this code, we used the following public datasets:
 ```
 PaviaU
     ├── PaviaU_gt.mat